VishakBaburaj/Amazon-Product-Details-Scraper/README.md

 3) from tqdm import tqdm

 ## Steps to scrape product names, prices, links, ratings and reviews
-1) Connected to the chromedriver.
+1) Connecting to the chromedriver.
 2) URL for scraping.
 3) Empty dictionary for product names.
 4) Empty dictionary for prices.